 alistair wilkinson - Artistic Director

 alistair is a theatre practitioner from Manchester, now based in East London.
 He received his undergraduate from Royal Central School of Speech and Drama, and completed an MA in 'Text and Performance' at RADA/Birkbeck.
-As well as working freelance as a director, he is an associate for NYT, a visiting lecturer at various drama schools, and also regularly facilitates drama-based workshops in schools, PRUs, young offending institutes, elderly care homes and refugee centres. alistair is also a writer and is currently under commission to various theatres and arts organisations.
+As well as working freelance as a director, he is an associate for NYT, a visiting lecturer at various drama schools, and also regularly facilitates drama-based workshops in schools, PRUs, young offending institutions, elderly care homes and refugee centres. alistair is also a writer and is currently under commission to various theatres and arts organisations.

 Rachel is a dramaturg, facilitator, theatre maker, performer, illustrator, voiceover artist, writer; general creative from London.
 She likes to have her fingers in many (vegan) pies.
 She originally trained as an actor with NYT on their social inclusion course 'Playing Up', as well as at RCSSD and The Actors Class.
 Rachel also works within participatory art contexts and outreach settings for various arts organisations throughout London.